-Jobs and tasks require little additional configuration for Spot nodes.
-Keep in mind the following:
+Jobs and tasks may require some extra configuration for Spot nodes:

 - The JobManagerTask property of a job has an AllowLowPriorityNode property.
 When this property is true, the job manager task can be scheduled on either a dedicated or Spot node.
 If it's false, the job manager task is scheduled to a dedicated node only.

-- The AZ_BATCH_NODE_IS_DEDICATED environment variable is available to a task application so that it can determine whether it is running on a Spot or on a dedicated node.
+AZ_BATCH_NODE_IS_DEDICATEDenvironment variable is available to a task application so that it can determine whether it's running on a Spot or on a dedicated node.